Meret Becker: Life and career

 In 1996, she married Alexander Hacke, a member of the band Einstürzende Neubauten, who contributed songs to Becker's albums, including Noctambule.
 They separated in 2000 and divorced two years later.
 Becker was a guest musician on Einstürzende Neubauten's album Ende Neu, singing Stella Maris in a duet with Blixa Bargeld.

 She played the character Ernal Eggstein in the 1997 German film Comedian Harmonists, as well as Katya, a prostitute, in Painted Angels.
 A year later, in 1998, she gave several performances along with Nina Hagen.
 The short but sold-out tour was titled "Wir heißen beide Anna" in which both Becker and Hagen sang several songs by Bertold Brecht, set to music by Paul Dessau and Kurt Weill.
 Becker appeared in Rosa von Praunheim's film The Einstein of Sex (1999).

 Meret has since recorded two studio albums, Nachtmahr, which featured Robert Rutman playing his giant sheetmetal instruments on several tracks, and Fragiles.
 Just like the first album, both of them contain songs, poetry and short stories, played with unusual instruments and avant-garde arrangements.
 In 1993, she appeared as the female singer in the U2 video for "Stay (Faraway, So Close!)".
 In 2005, she was a supporting actress in the film Munich, directed by Steven Spielberg.

+Since 2020 she appeaered as a character of Esther Kasabian in a German neo-noir television series Babylon Berlin.